nehalineogi/azure-cross-solution-network-architectures/aks/README-advanced.md

 ### On Premises view

 Initiate Outbound traffic from AKS to On-Premises.
-Note that on-premise sees the Node IP where the pod is hosted.
+Note that on-premise sees the node IP.
 You will initiate a simple HTTP server on the VPN VM (vpnvm) and see the outbound IP call from the dnsutil pod on AKS to the vpn vm HTTP server.

 **From AKS to On-premises**
-Note: On-Premises server sees the Node IP.
+Note: On-Premises server sees the node IP.

 Log in to the VPN VM and start the server